goldenmarmoset/ArityProlog32/README.md

 Arity's Prolog Compiler and Interpreter for Microsoft Windows open source

 Arity/Prolog32 was developed at Arity Corporation by Peter Gabel, Paul Weiss, and Jim Greene.
 For a number of years Arity provided binaries for Arity/Prolog32 at no charge.
-Now, both source and binaries are available on Github as open software with the very liberal MIT license.
-Complete documentation is available at www.peter-gabel.com.
+Now, source code is available on Github as open software with the very liberal MIT license.
+Complete documentation and zipped distribution of executables are available at www.peter-gabel.com.

 What Is Prolog?